laosiyao/logstash-output-clickhouse/README.md

         }
       }
     }

+table can be a format string , like

+    table => "%{tableName}"

+note that "tableName" is a field in event, represent table name

 ## Other custom options
 * `save_on_failure` (default: true) - enable / disable request body save on failure